 Yes, we know: technically 5G launched in 2019, but initial coverage was pretty limited and smartphone makers are really only now getting started with it.
 So it’s 2020 that will be the real year of 5G, with availability broadening and new phones like the Pixel 5, iPhone 12 Pro and Samsung Galaxy S11 allowing us to take advantage of the superfast internet it offers.

 As consumers, that means we’ll be to use the web without all that stuttering latency, making for a smoother and more relaxing experience.
 As creatives, it means we’ll have more opportunities to, for example, progressively enhance our apps and websites for 5G users, providing richer visuals and more complex interactions, from 4K video to augmented reality features.
-If you want to know how to get on board with the next mobile revolution, check out our sister site TechRadar's guide to everything you need to know about 5G.
+If you want to know how to get on board with the next mobile revolution, check out our sister site 5G Radar (opens in new tab).

 05. The Year of Raphael(opens in new tab)

 The year 2020 marks 500 years since the death of Raphael, the painter, draughtsman, architect, archaeologist, and poet whose shaped the Western world like few artists have, before or since.
 And this landmark anniversary will herald a ‘Year of Raphael’, with some spectacular shows across the world.

 The biggest will be held at Rome’s Scuderie del Quirinale in collaboration with Florence’s Gallerie degli Uffizi, while major Raphael works will also be on display at Milan’s Ambrosiana, and the National Gallery and the V&A in London, and the Gemäldegalerie in Berlin.

 Offering the chance to see rarely and never-before exhibited pieces by the great master, these events will offer an unparalleled opportunity to immerse yourself in some of history’s greatest artworks, and get a blast of inspiration for your own creative projects.